Programme summary – please see below for details of talks and speaker biogs

 Assessing oracy: opportunities and challenges

 Talk is one of the hardest skills to assess, and when it is part of a group discussion the challenges are even greater.
 However, if we want to help learners to develop and make progress in this area we need to understand what we mean by ‘good’ and ‘better’ and how we can communicate this.
-I will describe research carried out with Ruth Johnson in which we analysed the talk that occurred when groups of 15 year-old students were working together in groups of three.
+Ayesha shared research carried out with Ruth Johnson in which we analysed the talk that occurred when groups of 15 year-old students were working together in groups of three.
 Our aim was to identify the features of talk that were contributing to good collaborative problem solving and then to use these as the basis of assessment resources for use in the classroom.

 Rupert Wegerif Rupert is Professor of Education at the University of Cambridge where he mostly teaches educational psychology.
 His research focuses on education for dialogue in the context of the Internet Age.
 He researches dialogic theory in education and ways of teaching through dialogue and teaching for dialogue in classrooms with and without technology.
 He is co-leader of the Cambridge Educational Dialogue Research group (CEDiR).